Related Post

 Happy New Year to you as well!
 I hope it’s a good one!

-Tricia said in January 1st, 2010 at 2:25 pm
+January 1, 2010 at 2:25 pm

-Jason, yes the holidays are always worth it if you’re able to get together with the people you love. :)
+Jason, yes the holidays are always worth it if you’re able to get together with the people you love. 🙂

-Tricia said in January 1st, 2010 at 2:31 pm
+January 1, 2010 at 2:31 pm

 Cat it’s been ages since I’ve talked with you.
 I hope that you’re doing well.
 It sounds like you had a great Christmas with the family.